-For the background to the harvest, see Part 1 - introducing DJP and Part 2 - waiting and sampling.
+For the background to this harvest report by Tanya Garnham, see Part 1 - introducing DJP and Part 2 - waiting and sampling.

 After about a week of berry sampling, we were given the go ahead to harvest on Friday 14 September.
 This might also have been because a Spanish TV crew was in town and wanted to do some picking themselves for a reality TV show involving Ecuadorian Indians, as we were then given the weekend off.
 I had been given the impression that, once the harvest started, there would be no rest until it was over.